oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 **Figure 11** Average Pupil Size and Total Search Distance
 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsCorrPlots.1.jpg)

-The lack of correlation for the number of true-positive searches (Figure 10), is quite apparent.

-Interestingly, all of the correlations are moderate to strong, positive, and significant with the exception of NumTP, the number of true-positive searches (Table 5).
+Interestingly, all of the correlations are moderate to strong, positive, and significant with the exception of NumTP, the number of True-Positive searches (Table 5).
 While all subjects did complete more TP searches in the Easy vs Hard crypticity treatment (Figure 6), subject ranking must have changed significantly across treatments.
-For example, the individuals who found the most targets during the Easy treatment, were not the same individuals who found the most targets during the Hard treatment.
+The scatterplot showing the number of True-Positive searches (Figure 9) helps explain the low correlation value.
+For example, in Figure 9, it is easy to see that subjects who found the most targets during the Easy treatment, were not the same individuals who found the most targets during the Hard treatment,

 Summary
 =======